petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-business/battlecards.md

 * Liferay Employees - View the [Battlecards](https://sales.liferay.com/group/library/competitive-intel).
 * Liferay Partners  - View the [Battlecards](https://partner.liferay.com/marketing/marketing-resources/research-analysis/competitive-analysis).
 ```

 ## Introduction to the Competitor Battlecards

 Liferay’s Sales Enablement team uses a leading third party intelligence tool called Kompyte to scrape information of chosen competitors into one central location.
 This helps to create and update Battlecards with basic data relatively quickly and from public and generally reliable sources.

-Additionally feedback and information about competitors gathered internally is incorporated into the Battlecards.
-Further to this, feedback from partners is highly appreciated.
+Additionally, feedback and information about competitors gathered internally and from partners is incorporated into the Battlecards.

 The most critical source of these updates comes from sales people because of meetings with buyers, seeing competitors in opportunities, hearing feedback from colleagues, champions and the broader network.